-Unlike some cities, Joliet isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Joliet are a mix of both white- and blue-collar jobs.
+Joliet is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Joliet is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Joliet who work in office and administrative support (14.94%), sales jobs (10.20%), and management occupations (7.31%).

 One downside of living in Joliet is that it can take a long time to commute to work.
 In Joliet, the average commute to work is 30.49 minutes, which is quite a bit higher than the national average.

-The population of Joliet overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Joliet, 22.91% have at least a bachelor's degree.
+The education level of Joliet citizens is a little higher than the average for US cities and towns: 22.91% of adults in Joliet have at least a bachelor's degree.

 The per capita income in Joliet in 2010 was $24,374, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $97,496 for a family of four.
 However, Joliet contains both very wealthy and poor people as well.

 Joliet is an extremely ethnically-diverse city.
 The people who call Joliet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Joliet residents report their race to be White, followed by Black or African-American.
 Joliet also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 28.99% of the city’s residents.
 Important ancestries of people in Joliet include Irish, Italian, Polish, and English.